 Visiting Limon Costa Rica

 The vibrant and culturally eclectic capital of Limon is a must visit.
-The museums and gorgeous architecture will draw you in but the everyday life and its people will make you want to stay.
+The museums and gorgeous architecture will draw you in but the everyday life and its people will make you want to stay in this wonderful city.
 Here you can best experience the Afro-Caribbean culture that so strongly defines these parts of Costa Rica.
 If you are lucky, you might not even have to visit a national park to see one of Costa Rica’s most famous residents.
 The sloths can sometimes be seen climbing the palm trees in town!

 A large amount of the Afro-Caribbean Population was forcibly brought to Limon through the slave trade.
 To many it influenced the new way of life the Costa Rica’s Caribbean is now known for.
 Later on, particularly during the 19th century, workers were hired from nearby islands like Jamaica.
 This is why English Creole is now a dominant language.
 If you want to experience this unique blend of cultures, you can so at the annual Carnival festival.
 It takes place in mid-October and lasts for 12 days.

 As the name suggests, this is the place you visit when you want to spot sea turtles.
 If you plan on doing some hiking, you should visit Cahuita National Park instead.
 Tortuguero is best explored by the canals that map out the park.
 The Leatherback, Green sea turtles and Hawksbill are commonly spotted.

 This stunning National Park is immensely popular.
 The fact that Cahuita is a little less visited can benefit you greatly.
 With 55,000 acres of protected waters, some of Cahuita’s magic is definitely seen under water.
 Cahuita National Park has 600 acres of living coral reefs.
 So snorkeling enthusiasts will want to put this gem on their list and book a tour!